 Santa Paula has not changed much over the years and remains a center of activity for the surrounding farms and ranches.

-Be sure visit the California Oil Museum which is just two blocks from the train station.
-This little museum has some excellent displays and is definitely worth taking a look at.
+Be sure to visit the California Oil Museum which is just two blocks from the train station.
+This little museum has some excellent displays and is worth taking a look at.